 }

-No we’ll go back to the page we just visited and we’ll refresh the page.
+Now we'll go back to the page we just visited and refresh it.

 Play Honeywell DVR